TinManTex/InfiniteHeaven/ReadMe.txt

 Assets that are duplicates or modifications of MGSV assets may only be used in MGSV.

 Actual Infinite Heaven mod in tpp (dev version) and tpp-release.
 Mod is built by seperate program mgsv_buildmod which is still in private repo since it's still pretty bespoke mess.
 You can get a rough idea on what it does by looking at tpp\build-infinite_heaven.json

+Only recently (Oct 2021) started using the Issues system to track TODOs